p-costa/SNaC/utils/snac_grid_generator/README.md

 be propagated across a row of blocks connected through X faces.
 It is not copied through a face normal to the selected axis, because those blocks occupy different intervals of that axis.

+`Repair` checks all connected tangential grids together and previews the changes needed to make them congruent.
+By default the selected block is authoritative;
+the lock button beside an axis makes that axis authoritative regardless of the selection.
+Conflicting locked grids are reported and left untouched.

+The MPI panel finds a decomposition whose per-block rank counts add exactly to the requested total. `Auto` compares permitted dimensionalities, while `1D`, `2D`, and `3D` require that number of active partition axes.
+The X/Y/Z switches can exclude directions, notably an FFT-synthesis direction, which SNaC requires to remain undistributed.
+The optimizer balances cell load while favoring compact local domains and lower communication area.
+It keeps at least four cells along each split direction.
+The result shows each block's dimensions, cells-per-rank imbalance, minimum local edge, and worst local aspect ratio.
+If no exact solution exists, the current dimensions remain unchanged and nearby feasible totals are offered as buttons that can be balanced immediately.
+Setting the target to zero disables this additional export check.

 ## Grading Modes